MicrosoftDocs/cognitive-toolkit-docs/articles/Using-CNTK-with-CSharp.md

 ```

 In this code snip, a CNTK built-in SGD learner with per sample learning rate = 0.02 is used.
 The learner is to optimize all parameters of the model.
 A trainer is created with the learner, a loss function, and a evaluation function.
 During each training iteration minibatch data is fed to the trainer to have model parameters updated.
 Trainig loss and evaluation error are displayed with a helper method during the training.
-In the code we generate 2 classes of statistically separable data of labels and features.
+In the code we generate two classes of statistically separable data of labels and features.
 In other more realistic [examples](https://github.com/Microsoft/CNTK/tree/release/latest/Examples/TrainingCSharp/Common), public test data are loaded with CNTK MinibatchSource.

 ## Using C#/.NET Managed API to Evaluate a Deep Neural Network